MustafaKhan77790/Image_denoising_using_UNET/README.md

 If you want to train this model on your noise, then what you can do is pick any standard dataset and add the noise to those standard images. later you can send both noisy and clean images to the architecture.

-Note: If you are dealing with medical images, and you pick a standard data set as celeb, then unet will try to learn the features of faces instead of medical image features.
-Hence try to generate data using combination of different datasets, later you can always finetune using actual data.

-If anyone want code for adding noise or have any doubt regarding the architecture, then can contact me on the below mail addresses:

-shivhareanshul78@gmail.com
-anshulshivha@iisc.ac.in